varigence/docs/bimlstudio/release-notes/bimlstudio-2017.md

 - Fixed issue where opening a standalone Biml file could crash Mist.
 - Fixed quick info and code completion in standalone Biml files.
-- Improve selection highlighting syles in BimlEditor to make it easier to read.
+- Improve selection highlighting styles in BimlEditor to make it easier to read.
 - Fixed intelliprompt in include scenarios.
 - Fixed intelliprompt in multi-line text nuggets.
 - Made some additional properties Advanced to prevent them from showing up in intelliprompt completion lists.